Places To Discover

 In 2017, it looked like the end of the story for the Hard to Find Bookshop.
 After 35 years, it seemed there wasn't anywhere for Warwick and his 90,000 books to go.

-A Day in the Life: Master Mechanics
+A day in the life at Master Mechanics

-A regular feature that offers a snapshot of the working lives of some of Uptown’s most colourful characters.
 This issue we meet Wiremu Burkhardt, 34, the owner and head mechanic at Master Mechanics on Upper Queen Street.

 A Day in the Life at Gemmell's